jaehyunkim2020/YTPlaylistConverter/README.md

 a Python script that downloads and converts YouTube playlist videos into MP3 files

-Parsing YouTube Playlist:
+1. Parsing YouTube Playlist:

-Use a Python library like pytube to parse the YouTube playlist.
+- Use a Python library like pytube to parse the YouTube playlist.
-Extract video URLs from the playlist.
+- Extract video URLs from the playlist.

-Downloading YouTube Videos:
+2. Downloading YouTube Videos:

-For each URL, use pytube or a similar library to download the video.
+- For each URL, use pytube or a similar library to download the video.
-Ensure you handle exceptions and errors effectively.
+- Ensure you handle exceptions and errors effectively.

-Converting Videos to MP3:
+3. Converting Videos to MP3:

-After downloading, use a library like moviepy to convert the video files to MP3.
+- After downloading, use a library like moviepy to convert the video files to MP3.
-This will involve reading the video file and extracting the audio component.
+- This will involve reading the video file and extracting the audio component.

-Saving MP3 Files:
+4. Saving MP3 Files:

-Save the MP3 files to a specified directory on your computer.
+- Save the MP3 files to a specified directory on your computer.
-Consider adding features like custom file naming based on video titles.
+- Consider adding features like custom file naming based on video titles.

-User Interface (Optional):
+5. User Interface:

-For ease of use, you could create a simple command-line interface, or for a more advanced project, a GUI using a library like tkinter.
+- For ease of use, you could create a simple command-line interface, or for a more advanced project, a GUI using a library like tkinter.

-Error Handling and Logging:
+6. Error Handling and Logging:

-Implement robust error handling to manage common issues like network errors, missing videos, etc.
+- Implement robust error handling to manage common issues like network errors, missing videos, etc.
-Include logging for tracking downloads and errors.
+- Include logging for tracking downloads and errors.

-Configurations and Customizations:
+7. Configurations and Customizations:

-Allow users to customize settings like download folder, audio quality, etc.
+- Allow users to customize settings like download folder, audio quality, etc.

-Testing:
+8. Testing:

-Thoroughly test your script with different playlists and edge cases.
+- Thoroughly test your script with different playlists and edge cases.

-Documentation:
+9. Documentation:

-Document your code and provide instructions on how to install and use the script.
+- Document your code and provide instructions on how to install and use the script.